a-flyleaf/ygbtdm/scenes.md

 Returning to the alliance, the non-WR surviving guard, "Wolf," churns a rumor mill around Addison's incompetence, while only Caleb tries defending her.
 Addison tries an explanation/apology talk of dubious genuity, which mostly makes things worse.

 That night Addison ventures underground, seemingly in hopes of finding something big or important that will make everyone love her again.
 (Probably following up on something she noticed back during the Beacon attack?)
 Caleb follows her down, and though they have a nice talk at first, Caleb insists on bringing her back.
-Frustrated, Addison sets something off (inadvertently? intentionally? intentionally, but worse than anticipated?), and the space collapses.
+Frustrated, Addison sets something off (inadvertently? intentionally? intentionally, but worse than anticipated?); the space simultaneously floods and collapses.
+Caleb flees; Addison is left behind.

 The Beacon summons players back with an ear-splitting alarm and a minor earthquake.
 Joce notices Caleb is alone; when the instructions begin, he cries louder, announcing that Addison is dead.